HassanHotait/DepthEstimationObjects/index.md

 | **Inference height 224** |          |              |               |         |           |           |        |        |      |
 | v3.1 LeViT<sub>224</sub>  | 0.1314   | 0.1206       | 0.31        | 18.21   | 15.27*    | 8.64*     | -40     | 51    | 73  |

-# Project Goal

-The purpose of this project is to investigate whether or not MIDAS can be used to predict the depth of objects in the KITTI dataset. \
-Since MiDas predicts relative depth, we assume that we are able to do the conversion from relative to metric depth given the groundtruth measurements.

 # KITTI Dataset